jennahamlin/tinselR/README.md

 **Known issues as September 23, 2020**

-- If users add one annotation and then remove that annotation then unable to download the image and this error is produced ' [[: subscript out of bounds'

-- If tip labels are selected and do not overlap but overlap via mrca (node) then overlap in annotations occurs

 - If user uploads tree and genetic distance matrix and then annotates the tree, error pops up if user then tries to upload a meta data file.

 **Tinsel has been tested with**